Ala Wai Mansion

 At least two listings clearly describe leasehold tenure, including phrases like "lease until 2050" and references to a past renegotiation where the leasehold was offered for conversion to fee simple.
 Among the three tenure-specified listings in these remarks, 2 are LH and 1 is FS, confirming that leasehold units (with a lease currently going to 2050) are present alongside fee simple units.
 This mixed-tenure profile is important for buyers evaluating long-term ownership and lease terms.

-Multiple listings explicitly state the unit has a lease until 2050 ('lease until 2050').
-No remarks indicate a later extension, so 2050 is used with high confidence.
+Several listings explicitly mention the lease term ending in 2050.
+No remarks indicate a later extension, so 2050 is used as the lease expiry year.

 Agents do not reference fire sprinklers or fire suppression systems in any of the provided public remarks.
 Given the lack of mention and unchecked MLS amenity fields, there is insufficient evidence to confidently state whether a building-wide sprinkler system exists.